 Ab initio crystal structure search and modeling of new oxide-based thermoelectric materials

 The applicant Isabella Concina joined the Experimental Physics group at Luleå University of Technology (LTU) in March 2015, as part of the Division of Materials Science.
 Her research focuses on the development of new advanced metal-oxide nanostructures for advanced applications.
-Of special interest is the new class of highly efficient materials, called oxiselenides (RE2O2Se).
-This new class of materials is multiple component systems consisting of several compounds such as metallic oxides, chalcogenides, and semiconductors.
-Oxiselenides show superior transport properties including high electrical conductivity, high Seebeck coefficient, good stability, oxidation resistance and no toxicity over conventional alloys, especially at elevated temperatures.
-As a result of the previously conducted theoretical calculations, two papers were prepared and currently submitted to the peer-reviewed journals.
-In the continuation of the work more calculations will be conducted for oxide-based semiconductors such as oxiselenides, high-entropy systems (four and more types of atoms), and oxide perovskite that were not studied before.
+Of special interest is the new class of highly efficient materials, called high-entropy semiconductors (HES).
+The HES systems are complex materials with more than five various types of atoms.
+Such compositions allow HES to be applied in numerous fields like energy conversion/storage, engineering, medicine and others.
+The HES show superior transport properties including high electrical conductivity, high Seebeck coefficient, good stability, oxidation resistance and no toxicity over conventional alloys, especially at elevated temperatures.
+As a result of the previously conducted theoretical calculations, one papers was accepted to the journal Science with Impact Factor of 5.08.
+In the continuation of the work, more calculations will be conducted for oxide-based HES.